waynodiablo/Oystercard/further_javascript/06_display_to_do_in_page.md

-# Write a functional test that checks that a to do is displayed in the `index.html` page
+# Write a feature test that checks that a to do is displayed in the `index.html` page

 [Back to the Challenge Map](00_challenge_track.md)